 The suit will also help ensure that the electricity is not attracted to your body, which is one of the most significant arc flash dangers.
 The fact that it only takes moments to put the right equipment on makes it an essential safety step in any environment where an arc flash could occur.

 The regulations involved only apply to certain industries, but the fact is, all facilities could benefit from the improved safety of using the proper warning labels.
-You can buy this type of safety labeling from a third party, or use an industrial label printer (like this one) to create the labels for your facility.
+You can buy this type of safety labeling from a third party, or use an industrial label printer to create the labels for your facility.

 Not having the proper labels placed in the areas where there is a risk of an arc flash will put everyone at risk.
 This is because many people are used to looking out for these labels, so if they don’t see them, they assume that there is no arc flash dangers present.
 The results of this can be deadly.